Applying Miracle Dressing to Joints

 MDS Application for Elbow, Knee, Heel, Ankle, Scalp, Shoulders, Spine, Hip

-MDS can be used for all pressure points over the body including the elbows, the butt, the hips, the heels, the knees, the shoulders, the spine and the back of the skull.
-The application in these sites all have in common is that the skin while applying the Miracle Dressing should be stretched to its maximum.
-So that as the patient moves that joint, it’s not going to be stretching and pulling the miracle dressing itself.
+MDS can be used for all pressure points over the body including the sacrum, the elbows, the butt, the hips, the heels, the knees, the shoulders, the spine and the back of the skull.
+The application in these sites all have in common is that the skin while applying the Miracle Dressing should be stretched to its maximum, so that as the patient moves that joint, it’s not going to be pulling the miracle dressing itself.

 All wounds will have overlapping dressings.